The Essential Hub of our Financial Planning Community.

 Local chapters need to find and deliver content that accentuates their strength (Community)

-and minimizes their weakness (smaller budgets and leaner markets than regional or national players).
+and minimizes their weakness (smaller budgets and leaner markets) than regional or national players.

-In the shifting market for adult learning and CE in particular, smaller local chapters cannot afford to compete with bigger players and deeper pockets delivering lecture based programming with high expectations of consistently high rigor and engagement.
+In the shifting market for adult learning and CE in particular, smaller local chapters cannot afford to compete with bigger players and deeper pockets delivering lecture based programming with expectations of consistently high rigor and engagement.

-If chapters can offer rigorous engaging experiences not able to be replicated by others, they have value to offer that others cannot.
+Differentiation: If chapters offer locally relevant rigorous + engaging experiences, they offer value that others cannot.

 FPAAZ